FelixOnline/v2/content/articles/2015-1-23-a-cappella-comes-to-imperial.md

 “The fact that we’re hosting has given everyone a massive boost, compared to what we had at Voice Festival... it’s nice to have the home advantage, you’ve got the home crowd.
 I think that will go a very long way in the results.
 I mean, who knows what group, if any, will win.”

 Following the competition, the winning group will go on to compete in the Final at New York’s Beacon Theatre in April.
-They will follow in the footsteps of Birmingham University’s __Sons of Pitches__, who won the International video round in 2013.
+They will follow in the footsteps of Birmingham University’s Sons of Pitches, who won the International video round in 2013.
 The group has since released their debut EP, _Not Too Shabby_, and will be MC’ing the event and giving a guest performance.

 “The excitement’s definitely building.
 There’s been a kind of...issue surrounding the ticket pricing... there are quite a few extra charges.
 Having chatted to people who’d done it before, I requested paper tickets... it’s been good having a lot of them at the list price”.